fabricerosay/AlphaGPU/README.md

 -It's very easy to code 4 in row that way, Reversi and Ultimate Tic Tac Toe (soon to be added), and probably checkers but never tried.

 # Where to go from here
--optimize the code further (probably not to hard:)
+-optimize the code further (right now the major bottleneck is the policy optimization step during mcts)

 -add katago or muzero enhancement(on the way)